uriberma/Simon-Dice/README.md

-# GAME USING VANILLA JavaScript
+# Game using vanilla JavaScript

 ### How to play?